 Please CLICK HERE to see presentation slides.
 We also have an animation of the proposed project, which can be viewed below:

 Parents and Partners

 The school is committed to parental involvement that supports the progress of children.
 Parents meetings are arranged to explain or highlight specific parts of the curriculum or any changes in the work of the school.

 All classes have two sessions of PE each week.
 Children should wear navy or black, non baggy shorts or plain sports trousers and a white t-shirt.
 Football shirts, logos or overly patterned clothing are not permitted.

-“Be Fit Be Fun Be Friars” t-shirts are available from the school office at the subsidised cost of £3.
+“Be Fit Be Fun Be Friars” t-shirts are available from the school office at a cost from £4.70.
 Children sometimes do not wear anything on their feet during indoor PE but must have pumps or trainers for outdoor PE.
 Children who are going swimming need to provide their own trunks or costume, hat and towel.

 Children go on trips as part of their work on the curriculum to see places of interest, exhibitions or museums.
 Many of these are free but some have a cost and for those we ask for a contribution from parents.
 Very occasionally it may be necessary to cancel a trip if not enough contributions are forthcoming.